TBettens/Data_Structure_Implementation_Examples/README.md

 ### Notes: This repository uses symbolic links
 1. If Downloading
     1. On Linux, simply unzip the file with `unzip filename.zip`
-    2. On Windows, yes Windows supports symlink but the build in extractor (right click on the .zip file and select Extract All) does NOT restore the links.
-If the content of your restored file looks something like `../Sequence Container Implementation Examples/Vector/Vector.cppm`, you did not restore the link.
-You created a text file containing the link's value.
+    2. On Windows, yes Windows supports symlink but the built in extractor (right click on the .zip file and select Extract All) does NOT restore the links.
+If the content of your restored file looks something like `../Sequence Container Implementation Examples/Vector/Vector.cppm`, you did not restore the link; you've created a text file containing the link's value.
 Instead, use a tool that does restore links, such as 7zip.<br/><br/>
       Tip: If you're using WSL, unzip the file from WSL's Linux command prompt as above
 2. If Cloning:<br/>
     Windows 10+ users requires a couple extra settings so symbolic links get created and used correctly